Wellness Resources

 Marvin

 Marvin is a mental health resource developed specifically for medical residents.
 Marvin works with WSU employees' insurance, so there is no cost other than a standard co-pay.
 It is also confidential and can be accessed at any time so it is convenient for the residents to use.
-Please see this video link, and here's a sign-up link
+Here's a sign-up link

 Marvin was recently promoted by ophthalmologist/TikTok sensation Dr. Glaucomflecken.